cw-leia/smartleia-doc/README.md

 rst2man (which is part of the python-docutils package on Debian)
 ```

+Some Python packages are also required and are compiled in the `requirements.txt` file
+(in addition to the setuptools package).

 On a Debian distro you can simply execute:

 ```sh